Introduction

 Why use Google Contacts?

 Already using Google Contacts?
-I bet you are, even if you don’t realize it.
-But now that we’re on a quest of incorporating Google Contacts into our business routine and making the most out of it, let’s evaluate whether it’s worth the hype or not.
+I bet you are, even if you don't realize it.
+But now that we're on a quest to incorporate Google Contacts into our business routine and make the most out of it, let's evaluate whether it's worth the hype or not.

-• Create, store, and organize the contact information of everyone associated with you and your organization.
+• Create, store, and organize contact information with smart suggestions that automatically fix duplicates and missing details

-• Backup and sync your contacts with Gmail to update them regularly and correctly.
+• Backup and sync your contacts across all devices with enhanced security through two-factor authentication and organizational policies

 In case you are wondering or confused about how to import contacts from Google Contacts, you can refer to this detailed guide on importing contacts from Google Contacts.

 However, this is not a complete list of uses for Google Contacts.
-With its flawless integration with the rest of the Google Workspace Applications.
-You can elevate the productivity and effectiveness of your Gmail and Google Calendar accounts as well as that of any other Google-centric services you may use to communicate with others.
+With its deeper integration with Google Workspace applications like Meet, Chat, and Drive, you can elevate the productivity and effectiveness of your entire workflow.
+Modern Google Contacts works especially well when your organization needs centralized contact management with proper access controls.

 How does Google Contacts work?